kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-step-functions-terraform.md

 ## How do traces reach AWS X-Ray?

-This recipe uses the auto-instrumentation [library for .NET](https://docs.aws.amazon.com/xray-sdk-for-dotnet/latest/reference/html/N_Amazon_XRay_Recorder_Handlers_AwsSdk.htm) which automatically listens to any aws sdk request and sends the telemetry data to X-Ray.
+This recipe uses the auto-instrumentation [library for .NET](https://docs.aws.amazon.com/xray-sdk-for-dotnet/latest/reference/html/N_Amazon_XRay_Recorder_Handlers_AwsSdk.htm) which automatically listens to any AWS SDK request and sends the telemetry data to X-Ray.

 To provide the lambda functions access to X-Ray the `arn:aws:iam::aws:policy/AWSXrayWriteOnlyAccess` AWS managed policy is also added.

-## Running the example
+## Running the Example

-The first thing you need to do is to provision the Tracetest infrastructure by running the following commands from the `infra` folder.
+The first thing you need to do is to provision the Tracetest infrastructure by running the following commands from the `infra` folder:

 ```bash
 terraform init \
 terraform apply
 ```

-After accepting the changes after running the `terraform apply` command and finalizing the infra creation you can find the set of output with the required endpoints to continue with some tests.
+After accepting the changes after running the `terraform apply` command and finalizing the infra creation, you can find the output with the required endpoints to continue with tests.
 The final output from the Terraform command should be a list of endpoints that similar to the following:

 ![Terraform Step Functions Output](../img/terraform-step-functions.png)

 You can follow the `tracetest_url` to find the Tracetest UI.

-Second step is adding the AWS credentials for Tracetest to reach to X-Ray by following this url `tracetest_url/settings`.
-Selecting the X-Ray as data store and updating the settings.
+The second step is adding the AWS credentials for Tracetest to reach to X-Ray by following this url `tracetest_url/settings`.
+Select the X-Ray as data store and updating the settings.

-**Tip.** After you add the credentials, you can test the connection by clicking the Test Connection button.
+**Tip.** After you add the credentials, you can test the connection by clicking the **Test Connection** button.

-Third step is to create the Lambda functions and the rest of the services to run the Step Functions, running the following command from the `src` folder:
+The third step is to create the Lambda functions and the rest of the services to run the Step Functions by running the following command from the `src` folder:

 ```bash
 sam build \
 sam deploy --guided
 ```

-You'll be asked to fill some details like the app name, email settings and a Sendgrid API key.
+You'll be asked to fill in some details like the app name, email settings and a Sendgrid API key.
 The output from the previous command should look similar ot this:

 ![SAM Step Functions](../img/sam-step-functions.png)

-## Running Trace Based Tests
+## Running Trace-based Tests

-Now that all of the required services and infra has been created, you can start running some Trace based testing by doing the following:
+Now that all of the required services and infra has been created, you can start running trace-based testing by doing the following:

-1. Run this `sam list stack-outputs --stack-name <your_app_name>` sam command where you can copy the `StepFunctionsAPIUrl` value and add replace the `<your_api_endpoint>` placeholder from the `tests/incident.yaml` and `tests/exam.yaml` files
+1. Run this `sam list stack-outputs --stack-name <your_app_name>` sam command where you can copy the `StepFunctionsAPIUrl` value and add the `<your_api_endpoint>` placeholder from the `tests/incident.yaml` and `tests/exam.yaml` files.
-2. From the Terraform output configure the [Tracetest CLI](https://docs.tracetest.io/cli/configuring-your-cli) to point to the public load balancer endpoint with `tracetest configure --endpoint <tracetest_url>`
+2. From the Terraform output configure the [Tracetest CLI](https://docs.tracetest.io/cli/configuring-your-cli) to point to the public load balancer endpoint with `tracetest configure --endpoint <tracetest_url>`.
-3. Run the tests YAML file using the CLI
+3. Run the tests YAML file using the CLI.

 ```bash
   tracetest test run -d tests/incident.yaml \